bicanski/HBPcollab/README.md

 # HBPcollab

-This repository includes descriptions, code, and explanatory figures for neuro-computional models related to the Human Brain Project (SP4 Theoretical Neuroscience) provided by the Space & Memeory Lab at UCL.
+This repository includes descriptions, code, and explanatory figures for neuro-computational models related to the Human Brain Project (SP4 Theoretical Neuroscience) provided by the Space & Memeory Lab at UCL.

 In some cases code will only be made available after publication of a corresponding article.

 Please note, the creator of the repository is not the author of all the material provided (with permission).

-File names carry the initials of the principle author.

 This repository is not intended for active development at the moment.